86Box/docs/hardware/network.rst

 The host can be reached through IP address 10.0.\ *x*\ .2, while other devices on the host's network can be reached through their normal IP addresses.

-.. note:: SLiRP is only capable of routing TCP and UDP traffic.
+.. note:: SLiRP is only capable of routing TCP and UDP traffic, with limited ICMP ping support.
 Other protocols such as IPX and NetBEUI can only be used with :ref:`hardware/network:PCap` or :ref:`hardware/network:VDE` networking.

 PCap
 ----

 PCap connects directly to one of the host's network adapters.
 The emulated machine must be configured as if it were a real machine on your network.
 This is similar to the **Bridge** mode on other emulators and virtualizers.

-This mode requires `Npcap <https://nmap.org/npcap/>`_ (or another WinPcap-compatible driver) to be installed on the host.
+This mode requires `Npcap <https://npcap.com/>`_ (or another WinPcap-compatible driver) to be installed on Windows hosts, or the correct permissions to be set for accessing ``pcap`` on Linux or ``bpf`` on macOS hosts.
 Only **wired Ethernet network connections** are compatible; Wi-Fi and other connections will not work at all, as they do not allow PCap to listen for packets bound to the emulated card's MAC address.

 Private PCap network
 ^^^^^^^^^^^^^^^^^^^^